ambantis/play4jug/README.md

           └── IntegrationTest.java

 The `conf/routes` file maps http verb/uri combinations to specific controller functions.
-The `projectBuild.scala` is an sbt configuration where you will declare your managed dependencies.
+The `project/Build.scala` is an sbt configuration where you will declare your managed dependencies.
 The rest should be self-explanatory at this point.
 Now, cd into the directory and do